 While most dog labor will go on without a hitch, there may be the occasional delivery that will need a little extra help.
 This is where c-section surgery can help ensure that your dog has their puppies safely.
-Today our Tennessee vets talk about what natural labor in dogs looks like, when c-section surgery may be able to help and what to expect during the procedure.
+Today our Nashville vets talk about what natural labor in dogs looks like, when c-section surgery may be able to help and what to expect during the procedure.

 Pregnancy in Dogs

 Dogs are only pregnant for 63 days, and if your pooch needs a c-section there is a very short window of only 4 days when a safe elective c-section can be performed - days 61 - 65 after ovulation (not after breeding).